luissilva1044894/FlaskPyrezAPI/README.md

 9. `git add .`
 10. `git commit -m "Going to Heroku"`
 11. `git push heroku master`
-12. `heroku run python manage.py migrate`
+12. `heroku run python manage.py db migrate`
 13. `heroku open` and a window will open with your app online

 ### Thanks
 * [`Lukash (Paladins Poland)`](https://www.facebook.com/PaladinsPoland/ "Paladins Poland") - Polish translation.

 ### License
-This project is provided under the MIT License, which you can view in [`LICENSE file`](./LICENSE "FlaskPyrezAPI · License")
+This project is provided under the MIT License, which you can view in [`LICENSE file`](./LICENSE "FlaskPyrezAPI · License").